Bristol Vaccine Centre

-The Bristol Children's Vaccine Centre (BCVC) is a group of doctors, nurses and scientists working together to develop new, better ways to prevent and treat infectious diseases.
+The Bristol Vaccine Centre (BVC) is a multidisciplinary group hosted by the University of Bristol.
+Our aim is to develop new, better ways to prevent and treat infectious diseases.

-We conduct commercial and non-commercial clinical trials to evaluate novel drugs and vaccines, from small early-phase safety studies through to larger efficacy trials.
+We conduct commercial and non-commercial clinical trials to evaluate novel drugs and vaccines.
+These can range from small, early-phase safety studies through to larger efficacy trials.

-We also carry out other clinical research studies to find out more about the naturally occurring carriage of bacteria and/or viruses in healthy individuals, and how this changes in illness.
+We also carry out clinical research studies to find out more about the naturally occurring carriage of bacteria and/or viruses in healthy individuals, and how this changes through illness.

 This work can take the shape of large epidemiology-type studies or smaller lab-based research projects that use human tissue samples (blood, adenoids etc.).